Contract Law Archive

 Written by , Posted in Consumer Law, Contract Law, Securities Law

 When it comes to lawsuit loans, it is important to understand that the term “loan” is a word used primarily for marketing purposes.
 Legally speaking, lawsuit loans are not loans in the traditional sense, but rather cash advances structured as non-recourse purchases of an equitable lien in a settlement claim.
-This is legal.

 The terms “lawsuit loans,” “pre-settlement funding,” or “litigation financing,” are legal and prominent because they don’t fit the traditional definition of a loan, but still act as one.